The commands and files to know to use Linux OS.

 Commands to know and use in the terminal.

-to see all the commands you typed Ctrl + l
+historyto see all the commands you typed Ctrl + lto clear the terminal, or type clear

 HELP

-which will print the manual for what the present working directory does.
+For any command or software help page manual, type man <command> such as man pwd which will print the manual for what the present working directory does.

 SYSTEM INFO